STALICLA-RnD/NGSTroubleFinder/README.md

 python3 -m pip install .
 ```

-Alternatively you can use Conda
+Alternatively you can use Conda inside the project where the repository was cloned

 ```
-conda install bioconda::htslib
+conda create -n "ngsTroubleFinder" python=3.10 bioconda::htslib
+conda activate ngsTroubleFinder
 python3 -m pip install .
 ```

-You can find the executable in ```<python-env-path>/bin/ngsTroubleFinder```
+You can find the executable in ```<path_to_conda>/bin/ngsTroubleFinder```

 You can find a docker image [here](https://hub.docker.com/r/staliclarnd/ngstroublefinder)